cordcallahan/Latin102Callahan/translation1.md

 Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.

 Ablative, singular, neuter
-It is explaining the cause
+It is explaining the cause ❌

 C. Translation

-Hercules hosted king Dexamenus with his daughter Deianira to take her virginity and wanted to marry her.
-When Hercules went missing, Eurytion the centar asks Deianira to be his wife.
+Hercules hosted king Dexamenus with his daughter Deianira to take her virginity and wanted to marry her. ❌ When Hercules went missing, Eurytion the centar asks Deianira to be his wife.
-Because her father was afraid of the centar, he promised he would give her away.
+Because her father was afraid of the centaur, he promised he would give her away.
-At that time, the centar came with his brothers to the wedding.
+At that time, the centaur came with his brothers to the wedding.
 Hercules intervened, killed the centar and abducted Deianira.